-Is Trump a lame duck?
+Is Trump a lame duck president?

 Republicans are considering a post-Trump future

-It happens to every president sooner or later: The moment when they are still in power but their influence wanes as politicians and voters look to the future.
+It happens to every president sooner or later — the moment when they are still in power but their influence wanes as politicians and voters look to the future.
 Last week’s GOP election losses raise the question of whether President Donald Trump’s lame duck moment has arrived.

 “Welcome to the dawn of Trump’s lame duck era,” said Politico.
 Republicans are beginning to realize the president “will soon be gone.”
 While Americans should not “expect an immediate stampede” away from the president’s less-popular policies, there are “growing signs” that GOP officials are maneuvering around the fact that “they’ll still be around” after their term-limited leader has departed the political scene.
 Most Republican senators, for example, resisted Trump’s demand to get rid of the filibuster to end the government shutdown.
 That unwillingness could be challenging to a president whose operating style is to “run roughshod” over his party’s preferences in Congress.